nrhevu/nrhevu.github.io/_posts/2025-02-18-leetcode-day1.md

 Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].

 The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.

+You must write an algorithm that runs in O(n) time and without using the division operation.

 Example 1: